 Urban Meyer is married to wife Shelley Meyer.
 The couple met in college at Cincinnati, where Shelley was a nursing student.
 The couple dated five years before tying the knot in 1986.
 The couple have three children together, daughters Nicole (Nicki) and Gisela (Gigi), and son Nathan.
 Nicki played volleyball at Georgia Tech, and Gigi played volleyball at Florida Gulf Coast University.
 Nathan, meanwhile, played baseball at the University of Cincinnati.

-Shelley and Urban Meyer live in Ohio, but reports from Austonia.com claim the pair began looking at real estate in Austin, Texas in 2020, adding fuel to the fire that Meyer may replace Longhorns head coach Tom Herman whose job was under scrutiny after a loss to Iowa State.
-Shelley, for what it’s worth, is very active on social media.
+Shelley and Urban Meyer live in Ohio, but reports from Austonia.com claim the pair began looking at real estate in Austin, Texas in 2020, adding fuel to the fire that Meyer was considering replacing Longhorns head coach Tom Herman, whose job was under scrutiny after a loss to Iowa State.
+Shelley, used to be active on social media, but it appears she's recently stepped away from the keyboard.

-Despite these rumors, Shelley has in the past claimed, via ESPN, that she hopes Urban is done with coaching, due to the health issues it flares up in the 57-year-old.
+Despite these rumors, Shelley has in the past claimed, via ESPN, that she hopes Urban is done with coaching, due to the health issues it flares up in the 58-year-old.
 Jaguars head coach Urban Meyer then began to sound nice, as he was hired in January 2021 to coach in the NFL for the first time.
+However, his NFL tenure was short lived and he only lasted 13 games, going 2-11, before he was fired.

-UPDATE (October 4, 2021): Jacksonville Jaguars coach Urban Meyer became a trending topic on social media over the weekend for more than his team’s slow start.
-After losing to the Cincinnati Bengals in heartbreaking fashion last Thursday night and falling to 0-4, Meyer traveled to Columbus to visit his old stomping grounds.
+Former acksonville Jaguars coach Urban Meyer became a trending topic on social media last October for more than his team's slow start.
+After losing to the Cincinnati Bengals in heartbreaking fashion on Thursday Night Football and falling to 0-4, Meyer traveled to Columbus to visit his old stomping grounds.

 He went out for a nice quiet dinner with his family until he was invited to the bar next door to take pictures with Ohio State fans.
 Meyer did take friendly pictures, but a video of a young coed dancing on him made waves online.
 Meanwhile, Shelley Meyer was babysitting their grandsons back home.